-The growing North American team fulfil sales, marketing and professional services roles.
-Revenue from North America increased by 27.6% compared to the previous year.
-This was attributable to new sales and an increase in transaction based revenue from sales of Visage technology as more contracts came on stream.
+The North American team fulfil sales, marketing and professional services roles.
+Revenue from North America increased by 18.4% compared to the previous year.
+This was attributable to new sales to Yale New Haven Health and the sale of Visage Open Archive to Mercy Health, as well as an increase in transaction based revenue from sales of Visage technology as more contracts came on stream.